 If I had to repeat something to you about correct deadlift technique, it would be:

-Always remember to keep your back flat, abs tight, and look upwards.
+Always remember to keep your back flat, abs tight, and look straight/upwards slightly.

 You may be wondering how many sets you should do and how often you should do them.
 I would recommend that you perform deadlifts once a week.
 2-3 heavy sets should do the trick for you.
 Remember to do a few warm-up sets with a light weight first, and you might want to add some streching before and after too.